potholes-provincial-park

 To read Part One of the Grand Algoma Tour click here

 Potholes Provincial Park is a geological wonder.
 The “potholes” were formed by glacial erosion 10,000 years ago.
 The meltwater carried debris and the force of this debris formed large potholes in the bedrock.
-Today, the site is home to miniature waterfalls and beautiful boreal forest along the Kinniwabi River.
+Today, the site is home to miniature waterfalls and beautiful boreal forests along the Kinniwabi River.
 The park is very peaceful with the songs of birds, insects and flowing water.

-Hiking Distance: 350 metre trail and boardwalk, interpretive signs
+Hiking Distance: 350-metre trail and boardwalk, interpretive signs

 Facilities: privy toilets, picnic tables located in the parking lot